FAQ

 -

-When working with a small press, they will usually have in-house editors and would prefer you to use their vetted staff members to edit your manuscript.
+In general, after getting a manuscript contracted with a small press, they will usually have in-house editors and would prefer you to use their vetted staff members to edit your manuscript after you have contracted with them.
 You usually won’t need to hire your own editor.

 -